 Solo travel is the most liberating feeling I ever experienced.
 People have asked me to describe how it is liberating, but what solo travel is for me, cannot be described in words.
-I have travelled solo in Europe & Asia till date.
-Even in India as a solo female traveller, I have had some of the amazing experiences & adventures.
-Some parts of the world are favourable than the other – like Asia – for solo female travel.
-So, I decided to compile a list of the best places for solo travel in Asia with personal anecdotes from my fellow bloggers.
+I have traveled solo in Europe & Asia till date.
+Even in India as a solo female traveler, I have had some of the amazing experiences & adventures.
+Some parts of the world are favorable than the other – like Asia – for solo female travel.
+Believe me, there are some off the beaten destinations in Asia as well that you must visit as a solo traveler.
+So, I compiled a list of the best places for solo travel in Asia with personal anecdotes from my fellow bloggers.

-Singapore is one of the best countries to visit in Asia if you are a solo traveller.
-Singapore has plenty to offer any traveller including warm weather year round, a beautiful skyline, great food and interesting and unique attractions (many of them free).
+Singapore is one of the best countries to visit in Asia if you are a solo traveler.
+Singapore has plenty to offer any traveler including warm weather year round, a beautiful skyline, great food and interesting and unique attractions (many of them free).

 Some of the best things to do in Singapore include walking on the waterfront promenade while enjoying the skyline, watching the free sound and light show at the futuristic Supertree Grove and the water and light show at the Marina Bay Sands, and exploring the beautiful and large Singapore Botanic Gardens.

 Foodies will especially love Singapore’s diverse cuisine.
-Make sure to try some of the tasty street food at one of its many inexpensive hawker centres and head to one of Singapore’s ethnic neighbourhoods like Chinatown and Little India.
+Make sure to try some of the tasty street food at one of its many inexpensive hawker centers and head to one of Singapore’s ethnic neighborhoods like Chinatown and Little India.

 2. Best solo travel destinations – Laos